ashdavies/talks/2019-07-05-android-navigation-component/android-navigation-component.md

 ^ Destinations are listed on the left showing the host and graph hierarchy,

+^ destinations can be an activity, fragment, or your own custom view implementation,

 ^ graph editor contains a visual representation showing how the destinations interact with each other,

 ^ the arrows indicate actions which can be invoked programmatically,